- Diabetes is caused bynot having enough insulin.

 Do I have to follow a special diet?

 For both type I and type II diabetes it is important to eat a healthy, balanced diet.
-You will work together with your health care provider and usually a nutritionist to choose an eating plan that’s right for you.
+You will work together with your health care provider and usually a dietitian to choose an eating plan that’s right for you.
 You will learn about how different foods affect your blood sugar and about how to choose foods that will help keep your blood sugar at a healthy level all day long.

 What about exercise?